BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 It is a filtered randomly distorted [sawtooth wave](sec-sawtooth-wave) with a percussive envelope.
 The cutoff frequency of the low pass filter decreases over the time span of 1 second and is initialized with random values.

+(sec-value-conversion)=
 ### Value Conversions

 In the [Event](https://doc.sccode.org/Classes/Event.html) class, we can also find the code that actually ``plays`` an event.
 The method of interest is called ``makeParentEvents``.
-It is very lengthy and you do not have to understand it.
+It is very lengthy, and you do not have to understand it.
-But if you are interested in what is exactly happening, it is a good starting point.
+But if you are interested in what is precisely happening, it is a good starting point.
 Furthermore, it gives us information about all the default values.
 These values are also discussed in the official [pattern guide](https://doc.sccode.org/Tutorials/A-Practical-Guide/PG_07_Value_Conversions.html).

 SuperCollider provides the specification of the different parameters that influence the scheduling and the play of a single synth.
-But it provides different ways to express the same thing and converts it to a specific thing.
+But it provides different ways to express the same thing and converts it to a specific item.
-For example, a synth only knows frequencies but you do not have to think in terms of frequencies.
+For example, a synth only knows frequencies, but you do not have to think in terms of frequencies.
-Instead, you can think in terms of midi notes and the event player will transform your midi note into the respective frequency.
+Instead, you can think in terms of midi notes, and the event player will transform your midi note into the respective frequency.
-Of course, defining midi note and frequency does not really make sense.
+Of course, defining midi note and simultaneously frequency does not really make sense.
-SuperCollider will always take the most concrete value, i.e., frequency over the midi note.
+SuperCollider will always take the most substantial value, i.e., frequency over the midi note.

 #### Timing

-First of all, time is measured in beats per second (bps), and events are scheduled on a specific [TempoClock](https://doc.sccode.org/Tutorials/Getting-Started/14-Scheduling-Events.html) that runs at a specific bps.
+First of all, time is measured in beats per second (bps), and events are scheduled on a specific [TempoClock](https://doc.sccode.org/Tutorials/Getting-Started/14-Scheduling-Events.html) that runs at a particular bps.
 The default clock runs at 60 beats per second.
 We will discuss later how we can change this.